blessingpeters/crowdfind-backend/README.md

 # crowdfind-backend
-### CrowdFind that allows users to view, search for, and indicate interest in events
+### CrowdFind  allows users to view, search for, and indicate interest in events

 # API Documentation